joseencina/video-outstream-custom-tracker/README.md

-## Video Out-Stream Custom Tracker for Equativ
+# Video Out-Stream Custom Tracker for Equativ
-This custom logic is designed to trigger custom tracking pixels during various events when utilizing Video Out-Stream templates.
+This custom logic is designed to trigger custom tracking pixels during various events when utilizing Video Out-Stream templates at Equativ.

+> [!IMPORTANT]
+> This document assumes that the user who performs this integration has access to [Equativ's services](https://equativ.com/).

-### Description
+## Description

 The logic primarily focuses on capturing the `Start` and `Complete` events triggered by the video player during the playback of video ad content.

 These events are considered to activate the custom tracking pixels specified in the `TRACKING_URLS` object.
-Follow Integration Details below.
+Follow [Integration Details](#integration-details) below.

 ### Integration Details